Dombom123/x-fiction/README.md

 ### Setting Up

-- **Configure OpenAI API Key**: Create a `.env` file in the project root and add your OpenAI API key:
+- **Configure API Keys**: Create a `.streamlit/secrets.toml` file like the provided example file `.streamlit/secrets.example.toml`
-OPENAI_API_KEY=your-api-key-here

 ## Usage

 Start the Streamlit Frontend:

-streamlit run x-fiction.py
+streamlit run x-main.py

 The script processes your prompt to generate a story, voiceover, images, and videos, ultimately combining them into a single multimedia file.